steven-mcdonald/murakami_translators/README.md

 ### Objective 2: Feature Interpretation

 - A number of features which are not immediately apparent such as sentence, adverb and pronoun counts were shown to help distinguish the translators of these texts
+- Although the feature importance changed somewhat from model to model, some key features appeared regularly.
+In particular we can be quite confident on the features differentiating between Birnbaum and Rubin due to the final test set which had identical souce material for each of the two translators
+-
 - The texts predicted to belong to each translator with the highest probabilities were assessed.
 From this, features potentially related to the underlying stories rather than translation style became apparent.
 These features were dropped and the modelling re-ran.
 The accuracy dropped slightly but was still well above baseline with an accuracy of 0.649 compared to 0.677 before they were dropped.
 - As a final confirmation of the modelling approach a Logistic Regression model was generated with a non-random train/test split.
 Text which had been translated twice by different translators was used as the test set.
 In this way the potential for the model to fit to the story rather than the translator was avoided.
 The resulting model was still able to predict above baseline